The Ware Family

 Meanwhile Marcus continued as Director, putting the building blocks in place for the company’s modernisation into the 21st century.
 He was supported by Douglas, and likewise by the next Brearley generation when his son joined the company in 1996.
 Like his father and grandfather, Alistair studied Leather Technology and worked his way through the different departments of the tannery.
 Together they faced a challenging time in TWS’s history.
 An increase in foreign competition led to a significant decline in our traditional markets and potential disaster for the company.

 In order to survive we had to adapt.
 Marcus instigated a change of direction with an expansion of our product range and growing focus on exports.
 This marked an up turn in our fortunes, and although Marcus sadly passed away in 2012, we have, as a team, taken giant strides.
 We now sell many more niche products and in to countries all over the globe.

 Alistair took on the role of Managing Director and continues to lead the evolution of TWS.
 He has driven an expansion of our product range beyond soles and equestrian to include more specialist niche leathers.
 Whilst our diverse customer base is primarily business to business, it now includes leather for anything from cue tips, to flooring, to cricket balls, to high-end fashion goods.

-With this great heritage we have now reached 175 years of age and remain the biggest of the traditional leather tanneries.
+With this great heritage we have now reached over 175 years of age and remain the biggest of the traditional leather tanneries.

-Our philosophy is simple, success is based on customer satisfaction, from product quality and from traditional expertise.
+Our philosophy is simple; success is based on customer satisfaction, from product quality and from traditional expertise.